How Creditors Collect on Judgments

 The proceedings supplementary statute gives the creditor the right to compel the debtor to appear in court and testify before a judge or magistrate about the debtor’s assets.
 The creditor may require the debtor to bring to the court hearing specific documents or property.
 The examination of the debtor must be set in the county in which the debtor currently resides.

-The court may used proceedings supplementary to reach property either by ordering a sheriff to seize property or by ordering the Florida debtor or third parties to turn over assets located in Florida.
-The court is authorized to hold the debtor, or others in possession of the debtor’s property, in contempt for ailing to obey any order issued in the proceedings.
+The court may use proceedings supplementary to reach property either by ordering a sheriff to seize property or by ordering the Florida debtor or third parties to turn over assets located in Florida.
+The court is authorized to hold the debtor, or others in possession of the debtor’s property, in contempt for failing to obey any order issued in the proceedings.

 At least one court has held that the four year statute of limitations applicable to fraudulent transfers does not apply to actions directed against transfers of personal property in the context of a proceedings supplementary.
-A creditor may initiate fraudulent transfer action against personal property transfers at any time during the 20 year life of a Florida judgment.
+A creditor may initiate fraudulent transfer actions against personal property transfers at any time during the 20 year life of a Florida judgment.